Château Pastré: Past residents

-On 27 July 1942 Pastre arranged for a performance of A Midsummer Night's Dream at the chateau.
+On 27 July 1942, Pastre arranged for a performance of A Midsummer Night's Dream at the chateau.
 A young Christian Dior made the costumes from the draperies of the chateau.
 The Orchèstre National de la Radiodiffusion Française, conducted by Manuel Rosenthal, provided music.

 The Germans occupied part of the chateau when they took over the south of France.
 They arrested and killed some of the guests found at the chateau.

 After the war, Countess Lily contributed to the foundation of the Aix-en-Provence Festival of music and arts.
 She died in 1974, having spent her entire fortune helping others, much of it during the war.

 Recent years

 Between 1966 and 1987, the city of Marseille bought almost all of the property, including the Château Pastré, Château Sanderval and the bastide Clary.
 It had the Château Pastré carefully restored.

 Since May 1995, it has housed the Faïence Museum, and displays more than 1,500 pieces crafted during a period spanning more than 7000 years.

 Marseille has been chosen as the "European cultural capital" for 2013.
 As part of the preparation for this, the government plans to transfer the Faïence Museum to the Château Borély, which will be adapted for the planned Museum of Decorative Arts and Fashion.

 The grounds are now a public park commonly known as the Campagne Pastré.
 Of this, 12 ha are formally laid out with lawns, woods and two artificial lakes, while 100 ha have more natural vegetation.
 The central avenue from the entrance to the chateau is over 900 m long.
 Apart from the lakes, the park includes playgrounds, canal areas and hiking trails.
 The gardens are decorated with statues.
 From a steep hill, visitors have views of Marseille.
 The entire forested area of the park is part of the Calanques World Heritage Site.
+In 2021, the association Pour Que Marseille Vive proposed to rehabilitate the Château Pastré by installing an artists' incubator and a cultural place there.
+The project was in negotiation with the town hall of Marseille.